 1. My friends will no longer want me around.

-2. I don’t know if I can get clean on my own.
+2. I don’t know if I can get sober on my own.

-3. If I don’t get high or drunk I will think and feel things I don’t want to face.
+3. If I don’t get high or drunk, I'll think of problems I don’t want to face.

 4. I am going to start tomorrow.

 Like starting a new exercise program, so many of us say this and mean it.
 We tell ourselves that we are going to start fresh tomorrow and not use, drink or whatever it is that we are abusing.
 Just one more day is all we need, one more high and we will start taking it all seriously and quit.
 However, when tomorrow comes, there will always be something else that gives us reason to do it again.
 This could be anything from self-hatred, self-doubt, the need for acceptance, or just plain addiction.

 Think sobriety is boring?
 That is a big mistake.
 Sitting with yourself with an active and thinking sober brain is very different for someone who uses every day.
 Sometimes, silence can be overwhelming.
 Those who are addicted tend to get high and drunk in order to not pay attention to or take care of themselves.
 They would rather block out who they really are or might become.
 Since they never got the opportunity to truly discover themselves, hiding out like this is easier.
 However, one of the biggest joys of being sober is finding out who you really are, and that is nothing short of exhilarating.

 There are so many excuses you can tell yourself and others in order to stay stuck.
 That’s always going to be the case until you just make the decision to stop.